2021 Teaching Artist Fellowship Institute

 General Overview of the Timeline (TBD):

-- May : DC Collaborative Fellowship Kick Off Meeting
+- Late May : DC Collaborative Fellowship Kick Off Meeting

 - Fellows and lead teaching artists come together in the first hour to listen to classroom teacher needs in the first portion and break out into cohorts in the second half.

-- May/June : Three workshops take place as a cohort with a lead teaching artist/mentor
+- June / July : Three workshops take place as a cohort with a lead teaching artist/mentor

 - Workshop 1: An introduction utilizing the Arts to advance SEL